ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-closure-alerts-section}

-The SATP client and server (gateways) must share knowledge that the transfer connection is ending in order to avoid third party attacks.
+The SATP client and server (gateways) must share knowledge that the transfer connection is ending in order to avoid third-party attacks.

 (a) closeNotify: This alert notifies the recipient that the sender gateway will not send any more messages on this transfer connection.